thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Authorization Components/fire-app-builder-facebook-auth-component.md

     <string name="later">Later</string>
     ```
 3. Customize the string values.

 ## Disable User's Ability to Postpone Login

 By default, users have the option of postponing the Facebook login.
-Currently if users click **Later** at this prompt, they aren't prompted ever again -- this is a bug.
-To disable the user's ability to postpone the Facebook login:
+Currently if users click **Later** at this prompt, they can log in later using the Login Settings button.

 1. Expand the **FacebookAuthComponent > res values** folder and open the **custom.xml** file.
 2. Copy the following strings into your app's **custom.xml** file (inside res > values):

     ```xml
     <bool name="is_authentication_can_be_done_later">true</bool>
     ```

 4. Change the string's value to `false`.

 ## Looking at the Logs for Facebook Auth Component Actions